HR analytics: The essential part of human resource management

-Let’s be honest; predictive metrics are difficult to develop but without them we reduce our leaders to reactive, tactical decision-making.
-So while we are passionate about gathering meaningful, predictive metrics, we don’t fixate on the data, and instead, target the insights they give us.
+OPRA’s approach to HR analytics is quite simple: Data is the enabler, not the end result.
+But let’s be honest; the best metrics are often the most difficult to gather.
+So, while we are passionate about using meaningful, HR and predictive metrics, we don’t fixate on the data, and instead, target the insights they give us.

-- Equip leaders to forecast flight risk, identify stars, or predict a surplus or talent gap.
+- Equip leaders to forecast flight risk, identify stars, or profile their talent.

 - Implement solutions that focus everyone on the problem and what’s important.